denoland/manual/testing.md

 ## Failing fast

-If you have a long running test suite and wish for it to stop on the first failure, you can specify the `--fail-fast` flag when running the suite.
+If you have a long-running test suite and wish for it to stop on the first failure, you can specify the `--fail-fast` flag when running the suite.

 ```shell